Xilinx/wireless-xorif/src/xorif-app/README.md

 ru_ports_map_width = 8
 ~~~

-* Many of the commands map directly on to the libxorif library API calls.
-Others, such as "help" and "quit" are handled locally.
+* Many of the commands map directly on to the library API calls.
+Others, such as "help" and "exit" are handled locally.

 * The xorif-app commands also allow the user to read/write device registers, and even to peek/poke memory directly.

-### File Mode
+## File Mode

 * This mode allows basic configuration and interaction with the system using a text file.